cerner/terra-framework/packages/terra-application-utility/docs/README.md

 ## Menu Items
 The menu items are generated from an array of menu item objects, which can contain up to eight attributes: `childKeys`, `content`, `contentLocation`, `isSelected`, `isSelectable`, `key`, `metaData`, and `title`.

-1. `childKeys` is an array of `key`s that enables nested pages.
-For each menu item contained in the nested page, store it's `key` within this array.
+1. `childKeys` is an optional array of `keys` (strings).
+Enables a nested page to be rendered when this menu item is selected.
+For each menu item within the nested page, store it's `key` within this `childKeys` array.
-2. `content` enables custom components to be rendered as *body* items.
+2. `content` is an optional object.
+Enables custom components to be rendered as *body* items.
 Avoid using `content` as a footer item - it will always render as a button.
-3. `contentLocation` indicates if an item will render within the body or footer.
+3. `contentLocation` is an optional string, one of `UtilityUtils.LOCATIONS.BODY` or `UtilityUtils.LOCATIONS.FOOTER`.
+Indicates if an item will render within the body or footer.
 Body items will render as list items, while footer items will render as buttons.
 Items will default to *body* if `contentLocation` is not provided.
-4. `isSelected` enables a HOC to manage the selected states of each item.
+4. `isSelected` is an optional boolean.
+Enables a HOC to manage the selected states of each item.
-5. `isSelectable` indicates if an item is selectable.
-A checkmark will be toggled on item selection.
+5. `isSelectable` is an optional boolean.
+Indicates if an item is selectable.
+A checkmark will toggle on item selection.
 6. `key` is **required**.
 Must be a unique value to differentiate itself from other items. `key` is returned, along with `metaData`, within the onChange.
 7. `metaData` is an optional object.
-Use this to store other relevant information for this menu item. `metaData` is returned, along with `key`, within the onChange.
+Use this to store other data for this menu item, such as its parent `key` or another function. `metaData` is returned, along with `key`, within the onChange.
-8. `title` indicates the text to render for this item.
-If this item contains children, `title` will be used as the header text for the nested page.
+8. `title` is an optional string.
+Sets the text to render for this item.
+If this menu item contains `childrenKeys`, `title` will be used as the header text for the nested page.

 Displayed below is the explicit structure of a menu item: